rfofrich/Company-specific-transition-risks-in-the-global-power-sector/README.md

 # Ownership of power plants stranded by climate mitigation

-This repository contains scripts and a subset of data used in the manuscript: "Ownership of power plants stranded by climate mitigation."
+This repository contains the modeling framework used in the manuscript: "Ownership of power plants stranded by climate mitigation."

 ## System Requirements